TestZeus/TestZeus/README.md

    - Option 2- Perform a maven build with (clean install test) goals on the pom.xml

 ## AutoLocator Strategy 🤖:
 This is where the magic happens.
-We scrape the UI API for labels, datatypes and sections to create the actions and locators for the UI elements on the fly.
+We parse the UI API and process the jsonresponse for labels, datatypes and sections to create the actions and locators for the UI elements on the fly.
 Ask me how?
 See this now :
 ![AutoLocators drawio](https://user-images.githubusercontent.com/7482112/152765014-d55d9556-91cb-4b11-a3ab-d9675a5db7f6.png)